 A streptococcal screen is a test to detect group A streptococcus.
-This bacteria is the most common cause of strep throat.
+This type of bacteria is the most common cause of strep throat.

 Rapid strep test